Conversion disorder: Signs and symptoms

 Conversion symptoms typically do not conform to known anatomical pathways and physiological mechanisms.
 It has sometimes been stated that the presenting symptoms tend to reflect the patient's own understanding of anatomy and that the less medical knowledge a person has, the more implausible are the presenting symptoms.
 However, no systematic studies have yet been performed to substantiate this statement.

+Sexual dysfunction and pain were also considered symptoms of conversion disorder, but if a patient only has these symptoms, they should be diagnosed with sexual pain disorder or pain disorder.

 Diagnosis

 Definition

-Conversion disorder is now contained under the umbrella term functional neurological symptom disorder.
+Conversion disorder is now partly contained under functional neurological symptom disorder (FNSD).
 In cases of conversion disorder, there is a psychological stressor.

-The diagnostic criteria for functional neurological symptom disorder, as set out in DSM-5, are:
+The diagnostic criteria for functional neurologic symptom disorder, as set out in DSM-5, are:

 Specify type of symptom or deficit as: